-Jennifer is the president of the Cheng Family Foundation.
-Under her leadership over the last ten years, the Foundation has made major grants to programs at USC Kaufman School of Dance, Huntington Library, Gardens and Art Collections, Loma Linda University School Of Medicine’s Children’s Vision Screening Program, Monterey Bay Aquarium and Diavolo.
-These grants have had immediate and enduring impact on the members of these organizations and the communities they serve.
-Other donations have provided support in the performing arts, such as Pacific Symphony, the Irvine Barclay Theater, UC Irvine Dance Department’s presentation of Eugene Loring’s “Billy the Kid,” Dance USA, Chamber Music Northwest and California Presenters.
+Jennifer is also the president of the Cheng Family Foundation.
+Under her leadership over the last 10 years, the Foundation has made major grants to programs at the USC Glorya Kaufman School of Dance, Huntington Library, Gardens and Art Collections, Loma Linda University School Of Medicine’s Children’s Vision Screening Program, Monterey Bay Aquarium and Chamber Music Northwest.
+These grants have had an immediate and enduring impact on the members of these organizations and the communities they serve.
+Other donations have provided support for the performing arts, such as the Irvine Barclay Theater, National Choreographers Initiative, UC Irvine School of Dance, Dance USA, Pacific Symphony, Los Robles Master Chorale, Diavolo and California Presenters.

 Jennifer was the Executive Director of the dance company Diavolo | Architecture in Motion from 2014-2018.
 During her tenure, Diavolo was seen by millions of people around the world through national and international touring and television, including “America’s Got Talent,” Le Plus Grand Cabaret du Monde (France), Die Helene Fischer Show (Germany), Ovation Channel’s “The Art Of:” and Red Bull Channel’s “Diplo Presents.”
 She also created and guided the first two phases of the Veterans Project which concluded with three performances at the Kennedy Center in February 2018.